xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 ### Grammar hints for recovery

-In practice, it's desirable for the IDE use-case to implement a parsing algorithm that is capable of building (at least partial) AST even in presence of parsing errors.
+In practice, it's desirable for the IDE use-case to implement a parsing algorithm that is capable of building (at least partial) AST even in the presence of parsing errors.
 In other words, parser should be able to "recover" from the error and keep building syntax tree from subsequent tokens.

 The parsing solution provided by IDEA, called [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit), has means for this.
 It has two attributes that you can add to grammar rules to hint the parser on how to recover from parsing errors: `pin` and `recoverWhile`, described in docs ([1](https://github.com/JetBrains/Grammar-Kit/blob/master/TUTORIAL.md), [2](https://github.com/JetBrains/Grammar-Kit/blob/master/HOWTO.md#22-using-recoverwhile-attribute)).